-State Senator says Gov Greitens looking into parole board after “unprofessional” behavior
+State Parole Board member resigns amid uproar over behavior at prisoner hearings

+“Members of the board must be held to a higher standard in order to do the work that is requested of them to ensure that all parties involved are equally heard during the hearing process before a final decision is made.”

+Earlier Monday, state Representative Gail McCann-Beatty sent a letter to Greitens, calling for Ruzicka and an unnamed “parole analyst” to be terminated.

-Late Friday, state Senator Jamilah Nasheed released a letter to Governor Eric Greitens calling for the removal of a Board of Probation and Parole member.
+Late Friday, state Senator Jamilah Nasheed released a letter to Governor Eric Greitens calling for the removal of Ruzicka.

-She referenced a report of board member Don Ruzicka, who along with an unnamed employee, allegedly engaged in a game where they tried to get inmates to say certain words or song titles, and would keep score of results.
+She referenced a report of Ruzicka, who along with the unnamed employee, allegedly engaged in a game where they tried to get inmates to say certain words or song titles, and would keep score of results.

-Monday, Nasheed, D-St. Louis, said she still doesn’t know who the unnamed parole board member is, but has been in contact with the governor.
+Monday, Nasheed, D-St. Louis, said she still doesn’t know who the unnamed employee is, but had been in contact with the governor.

 “I still don’t know who that is, but I know I spoke with the governor’s office this morning” said Nasheed.
 “The governor said that they were investigating it, and that they would get back me and let me know their further actions.”

+It’s not known if Greitens forced Ruzicka out.
 Nasheed found Ruzicka and the unnamed employee’s behavior deplorable.
 “To go to the parole board to have to be insulted and humiliated like that is something that is unacceptable and it’s very unprofessional.
 And that’s why I am calling on the governor to call for Ruzicka’s resignation.
 This is something that we should not tolerate within the Department of Corrections.”

 In her letter to Greitens, Nasheed described how Ruzicka and the unnamed employee played a game during the board hearing where prisoners testified in favor of their release.